Do you read me?

 The new year is born of these hopes;

-it is autumn’s prudent forbearance (so often unsung)
+it is Autumn’s prudent forbearance (too often unsung)

 Friendly disregard.